Roles and Permissions

 to have permissions to view bookings and owners

-to have permissions to add/view bookings, we would modify the type as the following:
+to have permissions to add/view bookings, you modify the type:

 - DSL